josephsdavid/N2D/docs/extending.rst

                     self.Model.load_weights(weights)

-Again, this code is big, but basically the new class you define needs to build the autoencoder in the __init__ method, and it needs to have a method which fits the autoencoder.
+Again, this code is big, but basically the new class you define needs to build the autoencoder in the __init__ method, it needs to save the encoder network as self.encoder, and the entire autoencoder as self.model, and it needs to have a method which fits the autoencoder.
 The rest is again up to you!